nitsanavni/katas/gilded-rose/thoughts.md

 - vi +5s/world/noob/ +wq copy-of-test.md
 - C-z from vi, do stuff on cli, then `fg`, back to vi
 - .!echorun chat
+- how to copy to clipboard in vim?